 This simplicity doesn’t take away from the sonic quality of the EHX Small Clone.
 In fact, it does the opposite.
 It makes it easier for us to find a setting that sounds just right for our chorus needs.

-From clear, rich and dimensional to warm and pulsating, this straightforward classic chorus pedal offers it all!
+This straightforward classic chorus pedal offers it all from clear, rich and dimensional to warm and pulsating!
 It sounds awesome and gets a well-deserved spot on this list.

 Electro-Harmonix is featured in My New Microphone’s Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use.